HallLabs/tracy_matdb/docs/workflow.rst

 -------------------------------

 Once all desired databases have been computed it is possible to train an interatomic potential.
-The pontetial training as controlled by the same `yml` file that the database creation was written from.
+The potential training as controlled by the same `yml` file that the database creation was written from.

 The workflow for `matdb` potential traininig looks like: